m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 2. If the chunks are VBR-encoded, their bitrate can exceed the nominal bitrate
 3. Finally, there are additional application and transport-layer overheads associated with downloading the chunk and we want to take them into account

 Once the chunk-bitrate is decided, player sends the HTTP GET request for the next chunk.
 Note that a new chunk is not downloaded if the video buffer is already full.
 Instead, the player waits for the buffer to deplete before sending the next request.
-Once the new chunk is downloaded, its download throughput is also taken into account in estimating the next chunk’s bitrate and the same process is repeated for downloading the next chunk.
+Once the new chunk is downloaded, its download throughput is also taken into account in estimating the next chunk's bitrate and the same process is repeated for downloading the next chunk.

 ## Issues with Bitrate Adaptation